jake-knerr/js-style-guide/README.md

     - When deciding which service a function belongs to, consider the data.
 What data is being mutated, created, or read?
 What service does this data fit into the best?
     - Prefer CRUD functions using the following prefixes: `get`, `add`, `set`, `remove`, defined in this top-down order.
   - `/testing`
-  - `/types` - shared type definitions, enums, classes, and jsdoc definitions that do not fit cleanly into a feature folder.
+  - `/types` - shared type definitions, enums, and jsdoc definitions that do not fit cleanly into a feature folder.
+    - Only typescript definitions, JSDoc, or enums go in this folder.
   - `/utils` - shared utils.
   - `/views` - Templates and static view files.
   - `/src` - Source files for any transpiled or compiled components.